WebAssembly/spec/spectec/test-prose/TEST.md

 Expr_const
 - the expression instr* is constant if:
-  - For all instr in instr*, the instruction instr is constant.
+  - For all instr in instr*:
+    - the instruction instr is constant.

 Type_ok
 - the type (TYPE ft) is valid with the function type ft if: